Pilea grandifolia

 Pilea grandifolia (Big-leaf Pilea) Care Guide

 Featured photopilea-grandifolia.jpgPilea grandifolia, sold as Big-leaf Pilea, is a small Urticaceae herb in the genus Pilea kept as a houseplant for its textured or patterned foliage.
 Native to the Caribbean, this larger Pilea has glossy green leaves up to 10 cm long and an upright bushy habit, in contrast to most trailing species in the genus.
-Pilea are pet-safe, propagate easily from cuttings or offsets, and tolerate average household humidity.
+Pilea propagate easily from cuttings or offsets and tolerate average household humidity.

 Care facts at a glance